ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

 ### Reading line by line

-[Rust by Example has a chapter showing examples of reading files line by line](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html) that chan be adapted to `TcpStream`, too.
+[Rust by Example has a chapter showing examples of reading files line by line](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html) that can be adapted to `TcpStream`, too.

-### Solving borrow checker issues.
+### Solving borrow checker issues

 <details>
     <summary>At some point you may run into borrow checker issues because you essentially try writing into a stream as you read from it.</summary>